Making Mardi Gras

 Due to health concerns, the Williams Research Center 2022 Symposium will be presented as a virtual event.
 Anyone who paid registration fees for the original experience has received an email with information on refunds.
 As a virtual program, the 2022 WRC Symposium will be free, with content released weekly every Tuesday, beginning February 8, 2022.
-Registration is encouraged, and the schedule of talks is available below.
+The schedule of talks is available below.

 (Un)Making Mardi Gras: Alternative Responses to Carnival's First Century in New Orleans